wayassirli/stepwise-calibration-protocol-pdm-hydrological-model/README.md

 ## 1 Introduction
 ### Probability Distributed Model (PDM)
 Probability Distributed Model (Moore, 2007) is a lumped, conceptual rainfall-runoff model, where the spatial variability of the soil storage is represented by probability distribution.
 It is a saturation-excess model with baseflow and quick flow as the sub-component.
+PDM is built within the InfoWorks ICM software.

 ### Step-wise calibration protocol
 The step-wise calibration protocol (Vansteenkiste, 2014) is a calibration approach in which parameters controlling different hydrological process are calibrated sequentially against multiple derived information relevant to each process.
 This protocol is adapted from top-down modelling approach (Willems, 2014) and implemented to five different hydrological models including the PDM.